 Other components that truck drivers must maintain include the horn, running lights, headlights, reflectors, windshield wipers, mirrors, emergency kits, and the equipment used to connect the tractor truck portion of the vehicle to the trailer portion.
 A failure to inspect any one of these parts can cause a dangerous trucking accident, and if someone gets hurt or property is damaged, the driver can be on the hook.

-Legal Recovery After an Accident
+Legal Recovery After a Trucking Accident

 Proving that a truck driver failed to maintain his or her vehicle can be challenging in court.
 It is generally recommended that accident victims seek the help of a personal injury attorney with experience handling accidents involving commercial trucks.
-A personal injury attorney can investigate the accident situation, the driver’s record, seek vehicle maintenance reports, and more, then advise you of your legal options to pursue compensation.
+An injury attorney can investigate the accident situation, the driver’s record, seek vehicle maintenance reports, and more, then advise you of your legal options to pursue compensation.
 Types of damages and financial award amounts vary on an individual basis, but many victims are eligible to receive compensation for:

 - Emergency medical treatment and all follow-up care related to the crash.